Frequently Asked Questions

 • You are diagnosed with a life-threatening illness.

-• It has been more than 1 year since receipt of your referral, and you have not been contacted to arrange a consultation.
+• It has been more than 1 year since your referral was sent and you have not been contacted to arrange an appointment.

 What does genetic testing involve?

-Most genetic testing is done using a blood sample.
+Most genetic testing is done using a blood sample which can be collected at KHSC or external laboratories such as LifeLabs.
 In some cases, a saliva, buccal (cheek swab), or skin sample may be used depending on the type of test needed.
-Your genetics care provider will tell you which type of sample is available, depending on the tests recommended for you.
+Your genetics care provider will tell you which type of sample is needed at your appointment.

 Is there a cost for genetic testing?